TiesHagdorn/ai-task-completion-notifier/README.md

 # ChatGPT Task Notifier

-A Chrome extension that adds a loading icon (⏳) to the ChatGPT tab while it's reasoning and (optionally) notifies you when it's finished.
+A Chrome extension that adds a loading icon (⏳) to the AI tab while it's reasoning and (optionally) notifies you when it's finished.

 ## Installation